craftcms/docs/docs/4.x/extend/coding-guidelines.md

 Our [ECS config](repo:craftcms/ecs) also enforces these rules:

-- When split into multiple lines, trailing commas must be present after the last array element or argument.
+- A trailing comma _must_ be present after the last element in an array and the last argument of a method definition, when split onto multiple lines.
+- The opening parenthesis in an anonymous function declaration _must not_ be surrounded by spaces.
+- Constants _must_ have a visibility declaration (PSR-12 chapter [4.3](https://www.php-fig.org/psr/psr-12/#43-properties-and-constants) makes them a condition of support, and all Craft 4-compatible code requires PHP 8.0.1 or greater).

 We tend to follow these “soft” rules, as well: